kbjiang/02_study/01-Course-study/stanford-cs336/notes.md

 	1. some basic concepts about CUDA, very useful.
 	2. "The CUDA programming model provides a heterogeneous environment where the host code is running the C/C++ program on the CPU and the kernel runs on a physically separate GPU device."
 # Lecture 7: Parallelism 1
+> big separation between `computation` and `comminucation`.
+As a GPU, I should be agnostic to communications.
 ### Memory
 1. Memory breakdown
 > | Concept | Stored as | Lifetime | Purpose | Memory scale |